mhalcrow/markdown-cv/index.md

    performance requirements, which is a notable technical achievement.

-### Microsoft, 2008-2010
+### Microsoft, 2009-2011

-BitLocker
+Windows Division, BitLocker

- * I contributed some features to the BitLocker Full Disk Encryption feature that ships as part of the Windows operating system.
+ * I delivered passphrase-based system volume protectors for the BitLocker Full Disk Encryption feature, unblocking a significant number of enterprise customers so they can use Windows-native disk encryption technology.
  * I performed static code analysis of the Windows code base.

-### IBM, 2004-2008
+### IBM, 2003-2009

+Linux Technology Center, Security

  * I created eCryptfs.
- * I wrote extensive documentation of low-level Linux system call interfaces to help achieve the world's first Common Criteria certification of a Linux distribution (RHEL).
+ * I wrote extensive detailed documentation of low-level Linux system call interfaces, which was critical to achieve the world's first Common Criteria certification of a Linux distribution (RHEL).

+## Education

+Master of Science in Computer Sciences (MSCS), UT Austin, 2007.